swaner/HomeGenieTelldusInterface/README.md

 # MIG-TelldusTellstick interface
 HomeGenie / MIG interface driver for TellStick.
-Tested on TellStick Duo and Raspberry Pi 2, Windows 8 and Raspberry Pi.
+Tested on TellStick Duo on Raspberry Pi 2 and 1 aswell as Windows 8.

 ###Installation
 ####Install telldus-core